Foundation Coffee House

 My first coffee house review is of Foundation Coffee House on Lever Street in Manchester’s Northern Quarter.
-Foundation is a recently new addition to the artisan coffee scene in Manchester as it only opened two years ago in 2015.
+Foundation is a recently new addition to the artisan coffee scene in Manchester as it only opened in 2015.
 The stripped back, minimalist yet stylish interior plays host to a convenient meeting place for both casual and formal acquaintances.

 Food offerings include a range of freshly made salads, sandwiches and sweeter offerings such as cakes which compliment their range of hot drinks perfectly for a more indulgent treat.